Linuxy-DEV/DEV-Website/README.md

 Languages: HTML, CSS, JS

-If you like to contribute, [Discord Us](https://discord.gg/rM2n6Z8Y4A)
+If you like to contribute, [Discord](https://discord.gg/HGhtcfv8H4)